tconfrey/BrainTool/_posts/2021-05-15-Organizing-your-life-with-a-Topic-Manager.md

 ---
 layout: post
-title:  "Organizing your life with a Topic Manager"
+title:  "BrainTool - Organizing your life with a Topic Manager"
-description: "The BrainTool Topic Manager is a new kind of organizational and productivity tool"
+description: "Your browser is a mess of tabs!
+The BrainTool Topic Manager is a new kind of organizational and productivity tool to help you clean it up.
+Free and Easy."
 excerpt_separator: <!--more-->
 author: "Tony"
 audience: "nonuser"